Earlier this week I got this question

 How are you?
 Do you need help with anything?

 Take this information and do what you will.

 If you want to learn my approach to following-up with past clients and bringing them back to life, then you want to order “Raise Your Clients From The Dead!”

 Here’s what Kurt Elster, Senior Ecommerce Consultant at Ethercycle, has to say about “Raise Your Clients From The Dead!:

 “I recommended your ‘RAISE YOUR CLIENTS FROM THE DEAD!’ book of necromancy to a coaching student.
 Same day he bought it, he got a client from 2 years ago to reply with three maintenance projects worth high four figures.” — Kurt Elster, Ecommerce Consultant, Ethercycle

-Impressive return from a $25 purchase and the time it takes to send a few emails.
+Impressive return from the time it takes to send a few emails.